apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 The optional `weak` attribute is a boolean indicating whether the framework should be weakly linked.
 The default is `false`.

+The optional `custom` attribute is a boolean indicating whether the framework is one that is included as part of your plugin files (thus it is not a system framework).
+The default is `false`.

 ## _info_ Element